NAACP Says Georgia City Discriminates in Provision of Utility Services

 As described in the lawsuit, the city has two municipal policies that “restrict access to vital utility services including electricity, gas, and water, making it difficult or impossible for some of the City’s most economically disadvantaged residents to live in LaGrange.”

-The plaintiffs go on to claim these policies disproportionately harm black and Latinos.
+The plaintiffs go on to claim these policies disproportionately harm blacks and Latinos.

 According to the lawsuit, the first policy make people pay outstanding utility bill debts before they’re able to sign up for utility service in the area.